uutzinger/Notes/PCB_Design.md

     - [ECG](https://github.com/sparkfun/AD8232_Heart_Rate_Monitor)
     - [PulseOx](https://github.com/Protocentral/AFE4490_Oximeter/tree/master/Hardware/pc_afe4490_brk_v2)

+- If you want to become advanced check out Phil's videos at https://www.phils-lab.net/

 ### Rules
 - Search datasheets of your components for a refrence design.
 - Search for application notes of the components you are using and search for a reference design.